-Inclusivity needs to be a real part of the story of your organization and not a mere marketing tool.
+Inclusivity needs to be a genuine part of your organization's story and not a mere marketing tool.

-"Inclusion" can be a politicized word, and we are not talking about virtue signaling, tokenism or becoming someone your organization is not.
-But you should look for a way to authentically tell inclusive stories – the stories that are already happening in your organization.
+"Inclusion" can be a politicized word, and we are not talking about virtue signaling, tokenism, or becoming someone your organization is not.
+But it would help if you looked for a way to authentically tell inclusive stories – the stories already happening in your organization.

 Here are some tips for better inclusivity in marketing:

-When creating marketing pieces, include men and women, young people and older people and people of different ethnicities and abilities when they genuinely interact with your organization.
-Many times diversity does exist in organizations, but it can be easy to accidentally overlook (e.g. a young staff designer is naturally drawn to photos of young, hip people and includes them in all your marketing pieces).
+- When creating marketing pieces, consider including men and women, young people and older people, and people of different ethnicities and abilities when they genuinely interact with your organization.
+Often diversity does exist in organizations, but it can be easy to overlook (e.g., a young staff designer is naturally drawn to photos of young, hip people and includes them in all your marketing pieces).
 And if you don't have authentic diversity in your organization, it might be time to ask why.

-Watch your language.
-Be wary of words or phrases that might mean something to your staff or in your industry but do not connect with an external audience (i.e technical terms, Christianese, etc.).
-Try to be aware of terms that might be cultural terms or that might have negative connotations for some groups.
+- Watch your language.
+Be wary of words or phrases that might mean something to your staff or industry but do not connect with an external audience (i.e. technical terms, Christianese, etc.).
+Try to be aware of terms that might have culturally negative connotations for some groups.

-Are we using terms that can be misunderstood or that don't have clear meanings anymore?
+- Are we using terms that can be misunderstood or that don't have precise meanings anymore?

-Make the donor the hero but try to avoid "savior" language or language that exploits those you serve to raise money.
-It's easy to sensationalize those whom you help and exploiting their suffering via images or videos.
+- Make the donor the hero, but avoid "savior" language or language that exploits those you serve to raise money.
+It's easy to sensationalize those you help and exploit their suffering via images or videos.

 - Be transparent and willing to own your mistakes when something does come across as insensitive or non-inclusive.

 It's impossible to please everyone at all times.
 However, there are basic principles we believe in that will help your organization demonstrate its inclusivity.